Board Review Tools for PA and NP Students

 Once you are out in practice, Hippo Education’s monthly reviews and perspectives (RAPs) CME programs are fantastic for anyone in primary care, urgent care, or pediatrics.

 These shows are gold for any specialty.
 I work in neurosurgery and still find myself regularly listening to the podcast.
 And not only because I was a contributor.
 Bookmark this page so you can return to subscribe after graduation.
+We've also compiled a list of the best audio CME out there for you.

 A one-year subscription is $395 for physicians and $195 for PA's, NP's, RN's, and other members of the healthcare team.
 Residents pay just $95 for an entire year of audio gold.
 There is an option of a free account, but it's limited to one chapter (about fifteen minutes of content) per month.